How to become a House League Coach (Markham Waxers)

 Police Vulnerable Sector Check

-MMHA requires a clear Police Vulnerable Sector Check (PVSC) be filed when someone volunteers for the first time and every other season thereafter.
-No PVSC submitted may be dated more than two months prior to submitting to the MMHA.
-For more information on the Police Vulnerable Sector Check process, visit the York Regional Police website.
+The OHF requires a clear Police Vulnerable Sector Check (PVSC) be filed when someone volunteers for the first time and every season thereafter.
+Find out how to apply.